Security.

 • Background checks for employees in accordance with applicable law.

-• Confidentiality obligations included in employment and contractor agreements.
+• Confidentiality obligations in every employment and contractor agreement.

-• Security and privacy awareness training at onboarding and refreshed on a recurring cadence.
+• Security and privacy training at onboarding, refreshed on a recurring cadence.

-• Role-based training for engineering, operations, and other security-sensitive functions.
+• Role-specific training for engineering and other security-sensitive functions.

-• Documented offboarding to revoke access and recover assets when employment or engagement ends.
+• Documented offboarding: access revoked and assets recovered when employment or an engagement ends.

 Infrastructure and network security

-Networks are protected by multiple layers of controls, including managed firewalls, security groups, virtual private networks, and intrusion-detection telemetry.
-Administrative access to production infrastructure is restricted to a small set of authorized personnel through hardened jump points and just-in-time access.
+Networks are layered: managed firewalls, security groups, private networking, and intrusion-detection telemetry.
+Administrative access to production is limited to a small set of named engineers through hardened jump points and just-in-time access.
+Standing access is the exception, not the default.

 Application security

-We use a combination of static analysis, dependency scanning, and periodic third-party assessments to validate the security posture of our applications.
-Findings are tracked through to remediation with documented severity and timeline expectations.
+Periodic third-party assessment validates what the tooling cannot.
+Findings are tracked to remediation with documented severity and timeline expectations.

 Access control and identity